 Jacob Johanssen's research is interdisciplinary and aims to connect media and communication studies with psychoanalysis on theoretical and methodological levels.
 He has published widely on those matters.
 All publications can be found here.

 He is the author of the monograph Psychoanalysis and Digital Culture: Audiences, Social Media, and Big Data (Routledge).
 Psychoanalysis and Digital Culture offers a comprehensive account of our contemporary media environment—digital culture and audiences in particular—by drawing on psychoanalysis and media studies frameworks.
 It provides an introduction to the psychoanalytic affect theories of Sigmund Freud and Didier Anzieu and applies them theoretically and methodologically in a number of case studies.

 The book argues that digital media fundamentally shape our subjectivities on affective and unconscious levels, and he critically analyses phenomena such as television viewing, Twitter use, affective labour on social media, and data-mining.
 The book was listed as part of Prof. Brett Kahr's Top 10 Psychotherapy Books of 2018 (Confer).
 A podcast on the book for New Books in Critical Theory can be found here.

 With Dr Diana Garrisi, he was co-investigator on the research project Facial Disfigurement in the UK Media: From Print to Online (2017, funded by the University of Westminster Strategic Research Fund / The Quintin Hogg Trust).
-Their edited book Disability, Media, and Representations: Other Bodies is forthcoming with Routledge in 2020.
+Their edited book Disability, Media, and Representations: Other Bodies has recently been published by Routledge.

 He is currently working on a number of research projects on the following themes: